frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 Here we have an interval observable where we apply the `share` operator to.
 It will emit 3 values in 1.5 seconds and then complete.
 We subscribe to it once immediately and again after 3 seconds.
 If we look at the output, we can see that both the subscriptions get the same values.
 From this we can conclude that the source observable was repeated.

-**Conclusion:** A multicasting operator is repeatable when it resubscribes to the source observable when there is a new subscription and the source observable has completed.
+**Conclusion:** A multicasting operator is repeatable when it resubscribes to the source observable when there is a new subscription and the source observable had already completed.
 It re-executes the source observable.

 ### Retryable